pulibrary/dls-handbook/ux_research.md

 We will want to include tasks that were used in past testing scripts if we have reason to believe the  experience has changed.
 By re-testing previous tasks, we can measure how effective (or not) our improvements are.

 ## Usability Testing
 We test usability for the purpose of improving our software systems and interfaces.
 Our goal is to learn as much as we can about how useful our software is with as little overhead as possible, so we lean towards a less formal testing process.
 All data collected is used internally, and because DLS has no intention of publishing the findings, we do not have to obtain the approval of an Institutional Review Board (IRB).

-There are many methods for studying usability, but the most basic and useful is Usability Testing, which has 3 components:
+There are many methods for studying usability, but the most basic and useful is Usability Testing, which is comprised of the following effort:

+- [ ] Determine the top 1-3 user goals for the application you're testing.
+- [ ] Determine what else the research team would like to learn from a round of usability testing.
+- [ ] Gather tasks from previous rounds of testing to determine if recent work on improving the experience has been effective.
+- [ ] Script tasks for the user to complete during the test session based on the objectives in previous three  checkboxes.
-- Recruit representative users.
+- [ ] Recruit and schedule representative users.
-- Ask users to perform representative tasks with the design.
+- [ ] Ask users to complete representative tasks with the design.
-- Observe (and sometimes record) what the users do, where they succeed, and where they have difficulties with the user interface.
+- [ ] Observe (and sometimes record) what the users do, where they succeed, and where they have difficulties with the user interface.
 The only interaction we should have with the user is to ask them to complete a task, or ask them to describe their thinking and reasoning out loud as they interact with the UI to work through the task.
+- [ ] Review recordings and notes to document which tasks were completed or not completed.
+Make notes of why the user may have failed to finish each incomplete task.
+- [ ] Write a report summarizing issues encountered and file in the GDrive Project Folder for Usability Tests.
+- [ ] Create GitHub tickets for interface issues identified in the report.
+Tag the issue with the _User Experience_ label.
+Suggest solutions in the discussion section of the issue.
+- [ ] If the team needs stakeholder approval to alter a UI piece, or to implement a preferred solution, create a "highlight reel" to share with stakeholders demonstrating the users' frustrations so stakeholders better understand the issue and empathize with the user.
+- [ ] Determine the preferred solution as a team.
+- [ ] Implement preferred solution.
+- [ ] Re-test during the next Usability Testing cycle to ensure the change improves users ability to complete the task.

 It's important to test users individually and let them solve any problems on their own.
 If we help them or direct their attention to any particular part of the screen, we have contaminated the test results.